Deltanic/fivem-freecam/README.md

 Controls
 --------

-Default controls for the freecam.
-Keep in mind controls are mapped to GTA, so this may be different depending on your game settings or keyboard layout.
+These are the default controls for the freecam.
+Keep in mind controls may be different depending on your game settings or keyboard layout.

 > Controls can be customized by [configuring the freecam](docs/CONFIGURING.md#control-mapping).